maggieigkuo/Portfolio/README.md

 - [Contacts](https://github.com/maggieigkuo/Portfolio/blob/main/README.md#contacts)

 ## Projects
-This section will be used to briefly describe the data analytics projects (in Python) done to solve stalkeholder cases.
+This section will be used to briefly describe the data analytics projects done to solve stalkeholder cases.

 ### Analyzing Stop and Frisks Occurring in each NYC Borough